yelizp/loans/README.txt

 - Sorting, distinct or chained aggregations are not supported (since data is unbounded and Spark would need to keep all the data in order to support such aggregations)
 - Append and update are not supported on aggregations without watermark
 - Stream to stream joins are allowed only in append mode and append mode requires watermarking
+- Multiple aggregations on stream - stream joins are not supported

 Notes:
+- The application does not calculate last batch count.
+A foreach writer as Kafka Sink might have solved the problem of calcutating last batch count, however, I'm out of time to make the modifications

 - I have put a great deal of effort to read Avro message from Confluent Kafka (see AvroConsumerLoansMain), but it turns out that Confluent Avro and Spark
 Avro serialization / deserialization formats are not compatible.